 - ❖ The purpose of the Police Facilities DIF is to provide funding for additional police facilities to serve both existing and future development. - ❖ The reasonable relationship between the Police DIF and the purpose for which it is charged is demonstrated in the City of Wildomar Development Impact Fee Study by NBS Consulting dated December 2nd, 2021. - ❖ The anticipated funding sources and their amounts are detailed in the City of Wildomar Development Fee Study, dated December 2nd, 2021. - ❖ As the City of Wildomar contracts with the County Sheriff for law enforcement services, the City uses the county facilities for police activities.
 Therefore, no monies from the Police DIF have been spent yet.
-Over time, the City will add police facilities and a substation consistent with the City's growth needs when adequate funding is available.
+Once sufficient funding is available, the City will add police facilities and a substation consistent with the City's growth needs.